ApollosProject/apollos-embeds/micro-service/README.md

 [../packages/web-shared/client/apollosApiLink.js](../packages/web-shared/client/apollosApiLink.js)

-In this file, locate the header configuration within the `apollosApiLink` function and uncomment the following line:
+In this file, locate the header configuration within the `apollosApiLink` function and comment the following line:

 ```javascript
 // 'x-cache-me-not': 1,